19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (A) financial services specified in paragraph 1 of Part I of the Fourth Schedule, where the financial services are international services under section 21(3); or

-(B) investment precious metals referred to in paragraph 1A of Part I of the Fourth Schedule, where the supplies of the investment precious metals are supplies referred to in section 21(6), (6A) or (7); or
+(B) investment precious metals referred to in paragraph 1A of Part I of the Fourth Schedule, where the supplies of the investment precious metals are supplies referred to in section 21(6), (6AA), (6A) or (7); or

 [Act 19/2012 wef 01/10/2012]

+[S 415/2018 wef 25/06/2018]

 (b) is carrying on a business and intends to make such supplies in the course or furtherance of that business,